 For example, if you do not want your German Shepherd to be protective of the property, do not tether them in the front of your property, and do not put them on an invisible fence system, as this may teach them to protect the property and its perimeter.
 This breed is bred to have guardian instincts, which may appear given the opportunity.
 Allowing these behaviors to occur allows the dog to practice behavior they may have been bred for, and those behaviors can be especially hard to address.

 To learn more about the breed or mixed breed you have, I highly recommend reading the book Meet Your Dog by Kim Brophey, Applied Ethologist and Certified Dog Behavior Consultant.

 Tip #5: Upper Management

-- For dogs that are nervous or protective: we want them knowing that their owner has everything under control so that they don’t have to “step up to the plate” and feel like they need to be the one taking care of things.
+- Taking control of and responsibility for the situation so your dog is successful.
+Especially for nervous or protective dogs, it’s important they know their owner has everything under control so that they don’t have to “step up to the plate” and take care of the situation.

-- Provide clear communication and predictability so your dog knows what to expect
+- Providing clear communication and predictability so your dog knows what to expect.

 Tip #6: Predictability